Severnaya Zemlya: Krasnoflotskiye Islands

-The Krasnoflotskiye Islands were first sighted and mapped in August 1932 by the expedition of the All-Union Arctic Institute on icebreaker Rusanov.
+The Krasnoflotskiye Islands were first sighted and mapped in August 1932 by the expedition of the All-Union Arctic Institute on the icebreaker Rusanov.
 There is an Arctic Station in the Krasnoflotskiye Islands (AS-042), which has been operating since 1953.

 Maly Taymyr and Starokadomsky

 This is a small group including two main islands located in the Laptev Sea, off the far southeastern end of Bolshevik Island.
 Maly Taymyr, the largest island, has a land surface of 232 km2 and is at 78°07′N 107°15′E.

 Maly Taymyr was discovered by Boris Vilkitsky during the Arctic Ocean Hydrographic Expedition in 1913 and was named "Tsarevich Alexei Island" (Остров Цесаревича Алексея), after the son of Zar Nicholas II of Russia.
 Following the 1917 October Revolution the island was renamed "Maly Taymyr".
 In 2005 an official request was forwarded to the local government in Krasnoyarsk Krai in order to reinstate its former name to the island as Alexei Island.

 Starokadomsky Island is close by to Maly Taymyr, located off its northwestern side and separated from it by a narrow 6 km sound.
 This island was named after Dr. Leonid Starokadomsky, one of the leaders of the 1913 Arctic Ocean Hydrographic Expedition.